 On Android:

-- Tap the “Settings” icon (gear icon in the top-right corner).
+- Tap the gear icon in the top-right corner to open Settings.

-- Enter the code exactly as shown (case-sensitive, no spaces).
+- Enter the code exactly as shown — it’s case-sensitive, and spacing matters.

-- Hit Confirm and check your in-game mailbox.
+- Hit Confirm, then check your in-game mailbox for the rewards.

 On iOS: